kjanshair/kjanshair.github.io/_posts/aws/2020-9-19-setting-up-aws-managed-remote-access-vpn-tgw-2-2.md

 #### Transit Gateway Attachments

 Think of the Transit Gateway as a software device to which *different networks are attached* called **Attachments**.
-For instance, to create a connection between 2 VPCs, you will create 2 attachments with the Transit Gateway.
+For instance, to create a connection between two VPCs, you will create 2 attachments with the Transit Gateway.
 In our case, we have 2 networks: On-premises and the AWS VPC network.
 So we will be creating 2 attachments: A VPN Attachment and a VPC Attachment.
 We will finally define **Routes** in the **Route Table** of the Transit Gateway to form the VPN connection.

 #### Creating a Customer Gateway